D-backs open with 3 straight HRs vs. Scherzer

 PHOENIX -- David Peralta, A.J.
-Pollock and Jake Lamb hit back-to-back-to-back home runs for Arizona to start the first inning Friday night against Washington star Max Scherzer, the first time the Diamondbacks have started a game with three straight homers.
+Pollock and Jake Lamb hit back-to-back-to-back home runs for Arizona in the first inning Friday night against Washington star Max Scherzer, the first time the Diamondbacks have started a game with three straight homers.

 The feat was the first in the majors since Baltimore did it against Texas in the bottom of the first on May 10, 2012.
 The Diamondbacks last hit three straight homers on Aug.
 11, 2010, when they had four in a row at Milwaukee.